Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-edit-delete-actions.md

 The simplest way to create, edit, or delete actions is to use the [Input Actions editor](actions-editor.md) in the Project Settings window.
 This is the primary recommended workflow and suitable for most scenarios.

-However there are many other ways to work with actions which might suit less common scenarios.
+However, there are many other ways to work with actions which might suit less common scenarios.
 For example, by [loading actions from JSON data](configure-input-from-json.md), or [creating actions entirely in code](configure-input-directly-from-code.md).

 ## Create Actions using the Action editor